Hello and thanks for joining us!

-- The Unison Discord is our new primary community organizing hub.
-We recently migrated off of Slack, so be sure to join us in the Discord for all the latest news and discussion.
+- The Unison Discord is our primary community organizing hub.
+Be sure to join us in the Discord for all the latest tips, news, and discussion.

 - The Calendar has upcoming Unison events.
 If you have a Unison-related event you'd like listed there, you can mention it in